wetryingtodorock/getblock-docs/en/rpc-service/gno/json-rpc/gno_eth_getBlockTransactionCountByHash.md

 ---
-title: gno:eth_getBlockTransactionCountByHash \[POST\]
+title: gno:eth_getBlockTransactionCountByHash - Gnosis
-description: Returns the number of transactions in the block matching the given blockhash.
+description: Example code for the gno:eth_getBlockTransactionCountByHash json-rpc method. Сomplete guide on how to use gno:eth_getBlockTransactionCountByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters